trustoverip/tswg-did-method-webs-specification/spec/keri.md

 *   Cryptographic primitives such as keys, hashes, and signatures are structured strings with a recognizable data type prefix and a standard representation.
 This means they are very terse, and there is no need for the variety of representation methods that create interoperability challenges in other DID methods (`publicKeyJwk` versus `publicKeyMultibase` versus other; see [section 5.2 of the DID spec](https://www.w3.org/TR/did-core/#verification-material)).

 Despite this rich set of features, KERI imposes only light dependencies on developers.
 The cryptography it uses is familiar and battle-hardened — exactly what you'd find in standard toolkits for big numbers and elliptic curves.
 For example, the python implementation uses just the `pysodium`, `blake3`, and `cryptography` packages.
 Libraries for KERI exist in javascript, rust, and python.

+In this spec we generically refer to the CESR event stream of KEL and TEL events as the [[ref: KERI event stream]] which is used to verify the did:webs DID document.